Vegan Japanese

 Top the fried rice with spring onion, chili, pickled ginger or a drizzle of chili oil.
 You can also add your own finishing touches like pickles or furikake.
 Serve immediately while it's hot.

-Fried rice served in a brown bowl topped with pak choy, pickled ginger and red chillis
+Vegan Japanese fried rice served in a brown bowl with pak choy, pickled ginger and red chilli, eaten with chopsticks

 One of the best things about vegan Japanese fried rice is how easy it is to make it your own.